Securing the Unseen: A CISO's Guide to Workload Attestation in Non-Human Identity Management

 Selecting the appropriate attestation technology is a critical first step.
 Your choice depends on your organization's specific security needs and risk tolerance.

-- Software-based attestation offers greater flexibility.
-However, it might be more susceptible to attacks compared to hardware-based methods.
+• Software-based attestation offers greater flexibility.
+However, it might be more susceptible to attacks compared to hardware-based methods, as it relies on software integrity checks that could potentially be bypassed.

 Attestation policies should clearly define acceptable workload identity and integrity.
 These policies form the foundation for verifying workloads.